ShraddhaThumsi/ShraddhaThumsi/README.md

 - 👋 Hi, I’m @ShraddhaThumsi
-- 👀 I’m interested in building Machine Learning models to predict risks in financial portfolios of everyday consumers.
-- I want to take my Machine Learning game to the front to contribute to financial institutions in their portfolio risk management teams.
+- 👀 I'm here to use the power of machine learning in everyday lives - customers' purchase patterns, drug suitabilities and loan default probabilities to name a few.
 - 🌱 I’m currently working in Alterest, a fintech platform that provides a smart portfolio management system for bank and non-bank investors.
-- 💞️ I have experience in SQL, MS Excel and Python from my previous experience.
+- 💞️ I have experience in Python, Redshift SQL, Scala and Java from my previous experience
 - I want to collaborate with other fintech enthusiasts to build pet projects on lifetime expected credit losses.
 - 📫 The easiest way to reach me is through: www.linkedin.com/in/sthumsi
 - But I am also available through thumsishraddhasatish@gmail.com